mepster/wensn/README.md

 but this is generally not a great security practice.

 ## Install the service so it runs after reboot:

+Check out the wensn.service file and adjust the WorkingDirectory, and the path in ExecStart for your setup.
+If you are not on a Raspberry Pi and running as the default user (pi), you should also adjust the User.
+Then install the service:

 ```
 sudo cp wensn.service /etc/systemd/system
 sudo systemctl enable wensn.service